-That's how the Idylwylde Golf & Country Club devloped into the year-round Club that we recognize today.
+That's how the Idylwylde Golf & Country Club developed into the year-round Club that we recognize today.
 Since its inception, golfers and community members alike have taken pride in joining the Idylwylde to be members of a club that provides an unparalleled golf experience, exquisite dining, social events, and that supports the Sudbury community.
-Over the years the Idylwylde has been home to champion golfers and curlers, tested some of the best of both sports and introduced the game to the next generation.
+Over the years the Idylwylde has been home to champion golfers and curlers, tested some of the best of both sports and introduced the game to the next generations.

 Get the whole story

 The Club has commissioned local sports historian, Randy Pascal to document the Idylwylde's formative years, first fifty years, and the years leading up to the Club's centennial.